How to Install and Setup WireGuard VPN on Ubuntu Server

 Step 6: WireGuard server firewall configuration

-This section is for configuring the firewall of the WireGuard server so that you can direct the incoming and outgoing traffic of the WireGuard server in a safe environment by setting the firewall rules.
-This section is optional, but there are benefits to configuring a firewall.
+Configuring the WireGuard server firewall allows you to direct incoming and outgoing traffic in a safe environment by creating firewall rules.
+This step is optional, although firewall configuration has advantages.

 $ ip route list default